arijitsinha80/hid-sp18-405/notebook.md

 * 2018/01/24 Create futuresystems.org account, chameleoncloud account.
 * 2018/01/24 Went through the first two session of REST and followed the steps to install MongoDB and interacting with the REST service
 	+ How to Write a Makefile start the MongoDB and REST service?
+* 2018/01/31 Modify the repo on github, add bio.tex and readme.yml

 # Writing